Enzyme Finance (MLN) Trading Up 4.6% Over Last Week

-Enzyme Finance (CURRENCY:MLN) traded 5% lower against the dollar during the one day period ending at 19:00 PM Eastern on September 17th.
-One Enzyme Finance coin can currently be bought for about $40.29 or 0.00121334 BTC on popular exchanges.
-In the last seven days, Enzyme Finance has traded up 4.6% against the dollar.
-Enzyme Finance has a total market capitalization of $59.51 million and approximately $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
+Enzyme Finance (CURRENCY:MLN) traded down 5% against the US dollar during the 1-day period ending at 22:00 PM Eastern on September 22nd.
+Enzyme Finance has a market capitalization of $59.51 million and $6.40 million worth of Enzyme Finance was traded on exchanges in the last 24 hours.
+One Enzyme Finance coin can currently be bought for $40.29 or 0.00121334 BTC on cryptocurrency exchanges.
+During the last week, Enzyme Finance has traded 4.6% higher against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.